sourcegraph/sourcegraph-public-snapshot/client/vscode/CONTRIBUTING.md

 #### Desktop and Web Version

 1. `git clone` the [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph)
-2. Install dependencies via `pnpm install` for the Sourcegraph repository
+1. Install dependencies via `pnpm install` for the Sourcegraph repository
-3. Run `pnpm generate` at the root directory to generate the required schemas
-4. Make your changes to the files within the `client/vscode` directory with VS Code
+1. Edit files in the `client/vscode` directory
-5. Run `pnpm build-vsce` to build or `pnpm watch-vsce` to build and watch the tasks from the `root` directory
-6. To see your changes, open the `Run and Debug` sidebar view in VS Code, and select `Launch VS Code Extension` (`Launch VS Code Web Extension` for VS Code Web) from the dropdown menu.
+1. To see your changes, open the `Run and Debug` sidebar view in VS Code, and select `Launch VS Code Extension` (`Launch VS Code Web Extension` for VS Code Web) from the dropdown menu.
+(Or, in the `client/vscode` directory, run `pnpm run build`.)

 ### Integration Tests

-To perform integration tests:
+To run integration tests:

-1. In the Sourcegraph repository:
+1. In the Sourcegraph repository root, run `pnpm install`
-   1. `pnpm install`
-   2. `pnpm generate`
 2. In the `client/vscode` directory:
    1. `pnpm build:test` or `pnpm watch:test`
    2. `pnpm test-integration`